State of Missouri: Definition of Gifted

 Students who reside in the Rockwood School District boundaries, but attend a private or parochial school, or who are homeschooled, may be referred by a parent or teacher.
 Referral forms can be obtained by contacting the CCL Identification Office.
 Referred students will be screened and those meeting screening criteria will be recommended for further testing.
 Referrals are accepted until April 1st each academic year and students will be screened in the order received.
 Students that qualify for gifted services will begin to receive services at the start of the semester.

 Gifted Students Transferring into Rockwood

-All students are universally screened each year in grades K through 5.
+All students are universally screened each year in grades K-5.
 Some students may have individual circumstances that interfere with demonstrating academic potential on traditional measures of giftedness.
-Students who are English language learners (ELL) or have an IEP/Section 504 plan who demonstrate high ability, but do not meet regular program criteria, may be reconsidered through a case study approach.
-A reconsideration committee meets monthly to review such cases and to make placement decisions.
-Students who are identified through the reconsideration process participate in the same gifted program services as all other identified students.
+Oftentimes, this can result in certain demographics being underserved in gifted education.
+Underserved populations (e.g.-English Language Learners (EL), IEP, Section 504, etc.) are defined as populations that comprise less than 80% of the district’s demographic breakdown.
+Students in the state-defined areas of underserved populations who demonstrate high ability, but do not meet regular program criteria, may be considered through a case study approach.
+Students identified through this case study approach participate in the same gifted program as all other identified students

 Grades (1-12): Rockwood elementary students are screened yearly and have the opportunity to receive individualized assessments if they have not received a cognitive ability assessment (IQ) within the last two years.
 To see when your child is eligible to be tested, please click here.
 Students may be given a maximum of two IQ assessments in grades 1-12.
 If students received an IQ assessment in kindergarten, this assessment will not count towards the two IQ assessments available in grades 1-12.